Lowell Alternative High School

 At Lowell, we believe that high achieving learners are those who can apply what they have learned to levels of higher order thinking.
 Their strong critical thinking and problem-solving skills allow them to perform well on tests, as well as in real world situations.
 High achieving learners have strong oral and written communication skills, as well as the technological sophistication to stay innovative in today's world.
 Helping students discover joyful learning, teachers strive to create opportunities in which students recognize the important life-long skills that they are learning at Lowell and how these skills will benefit them as they transition on to college and/or career.

 Our commitment at Lowell is to prepare students for their next step in life.
 We continue to promote effective communication throughout the school community.
 We develop opportunities for all stakeholders to participate in a meaningful way.
 As part of its commitment to the San Francisco community, and in cooperation with the Environmental Education Department of SF Environment, Lowell participates in a composting program to be in line with San Francisco's Green Initiative and to reduce trash and littering around the campus.

-Date for 8th Grade Night will be announced on website when determined.
+Check the Lowell website and look for the School Tour link to sign up online.
+The date for 8th Grade Night will be announced on website when determined.